 As explained above, there’s a whole spectrum of pitch correction; from subtle tweaks to unrecognizable transformations.
 But why might we want to achieve a subtle pitch shifting that is likely to remain undetected to the average listener?
 More established styles of music, such as soul or rock, have evolved without the technology that is required to alter the pitch of vocals, so applying the technique in a brash manner would stick out like a sore thumb.

-At the same time, as a species, us humans enjoy sounds that are in harmony with one another.
+At the same time, as a species, we humans enjoy sounds that are in harmony with one another.
 Even non-musicians are able to detect melodic dissonance, and we tend not to find the sound too pleasing.
 This means that from time to time, we may need to take matters into our own hands and correct the odd off-note with the help of some choice production tools.
 Other times, you may need to shift the entire recording up or down in pitch in order to work with a new key.

 How to Achieve Natural Vocal Pitch Correction